-Comment: The plans have been revised to include sign details.
-The M-U-I Zone requires that the signage must either meet the requirements of the plan or meet the requirements of Part 12, the Sign Ordinance.
-Prior to signature approval, the plans should include signage details for the commercial space of the mixed-use units and provide any additional information required.
+Comment: The M-U-I Zone requires that the signage must either meet the requirements of the plan or meet the requirements of Part 12, the Sign Ordinance.
+Prior to signature approval, the plans should include signage details for the commercial space of the mixed-use units and provide additional information required for the entrance feature.